ahmed-kino/eval-prs/README.md

 NOTE: If you don't know how to set up `OPENAI_API_KEY` please check this [link](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/#:~:text=Go%20to%20OpenAI's%20Platform%20website,generate%20a%20new%20API%20key.)

+- make sure you have `make` installed.
+You can check these links ([Ubuntu](https://askubuntu.com/questions/161104/how-do-i-install-make), [Windows](https://linuxhint.com/install-use-make-windows/), [MacOS](https://stackoverflow.com/questions/10265742/how-to-install-make-and-gcc-on-a-mac)) on how to install make

 ## Run directly on you machine

-- make sure you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/)
+- Make sure you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/)

 - Make sure you have python `virtualenv` setup.
 You can check this [link](https://docs.python.org/3/library/venv.html) on how to set virtualenv

 - Run the following command `$ pip install -r requirements.txt`

-- make sure you have `make` installed.
-You can check these links ([Ubuntu](https://askubuntu.com/questions/161104/how-do-i-install-make), [Windows](https://linuxhint.com/install-use-make-windows/), [MacOS](https://stackoverflow.com/questions/10265742/how-to-install-make-and-gcc-on-a-mac)) on how to install make

-- Run the following command `$ make`
+- Run the following command `$ make run`

 ## Run with docker (to be done later)

+- Make sure you have docker install: [Download link](https://docs.docker.com/engine/install/)

+- Run the following command: `$ make`.
+This command will build the docker image and run it.
+    - If you want to build the docker image only run the following command: `$ make build`
+    - If you want to run the docker image only run the following command `$ make run-docker`